HexyeDEV/Telegram-Chatbot-Gpt4Free/README.md

 /plugins list - list all plugins

-/jailbreak - list all jailbreaks

-/jailbreak [JAILBREAK NAME] - enable a jailbreak

 /newrole <Role Name> <Role Info> - create a new role

 /roles - list all the roles